1929651_36341860320_9374_n_36341860320.jpg

 Modern rock music at its very best.
 A warped mix of country, rock and blues.
 Conil takes the blues on a 21st century journey.
 This record is anything but predictable.
 One of the best releases of the year.

 A strange brew indeed.
-Gritty, urban blues, full of tales of hard drinking and hard life.
+Gritty, urban blues, full of tales of hard life.
 Pray he lives long enough to record a second album.

 If you like your music real, raw and meaningful, here’s the voice for you.
 One of Heat’s Hot New Artists of the Year.